 The autumn of 2019, Deepinsight went to Amsterdam to attend the World Summit AI from October 9th-10th.
 On arrival at the hotel, we were surprised it had more of a youth hostel standard, rather than the proper hotel the website had promised.
 And for being a hotel recommended by the AI summit, it was surprising how slow and old fashioned the hotel’s operational system was.
 However, there was a nice bar and gaming area which we took advantage of on a couple occasions.

-The AI summit
+The AI Summit

-We highly appreciated the start-up space where up and coming companies showcased their products and the layout was organised for speed networking.
+We highly appreciated the start-up space where up and coming companies showcased their products, and the layout was organised for speed networking.
 This was the most interesting area to visit, as the more traditional enterprise area lacked a sense of novelty.

 Responsible AI was one of the focus subjects on stage, a recurring topic in multiple panel discussions as well as holding its own on stage session.
 Key points in the talks were about how to make machine learning as explainable as possible - how are the machine learning algorithms designed and how do they make decisions?
-Organisations pursuing AI and Data scientists must be able to explain what we do and why we do it, as this will have an impact on what we build and how it will perform.
+Organisations pursuing AI and data scientists must be able to explain what we do and why we do it, as this will have an impact on what we build and how it will perform.

-Verner Vogel, CTO of Amazon web services, was the keynote speaker for the AI Summit.
+Verner Vogel, CTO of Amazon web services, was the keynote speaker at the AI Summit.
 As always, he is a great speaker and easily captures the audience's attention.
 Amazon’s focus has never been on technology, it’s always been on delivering value to customers, constantly making things easier.
 Technology is only one of the ways they reach their goals.

 Key points from his talk: